desaintmartin/hlsprovider/README.md

 	* "ACCURATE" : seek to exact position
 	* "KEYFRAME" : seek to last keyframe before requested position
 	* "SEGMENT" : seek to beginning of segment containing requested position
+* hls_manifestloadmaxretry (default -1): max number of Manifest load retries after I/O Error.
+	* if any I/O error is met during initial Manifest load, it will not be reloaded. an HLSError will be triggered immediately.
+	* After initial load, any I/O error will trigger retries every 1s,2s,4s,8s (exponential, capped to 64s).  please note specific handling for these 2 values :
+		* 0, means no retry, error message will be triggered automatically
+		* -1 means infinite retry
+* hls_fragmentloadmaxretry (default -1): max number of Fragment load retries after I/O Error.
+	* any I/O error will trigger retries every 1s,2s,4s,8s (exponential, capped to 64s).  please note specific handling for these 2 values :
+		* 0, means no retry, error message will be triggered automatically
+		* -1 means infinite retry
+* hls_capmaxautoleveltostage (default false) : cap levels usable in auto quality mode to the one with width smaller or equal to Stage Width.
+	* true : playlist WIDTH attribute will be used and compared with Stage width. if playlist Width is greater than Stage width, this level will not be selected in auto quality mode.
+However it could still be manually selected.
+	* false : don't cap levels, all could be used in auto-quality mode.

 ##HLSProvider in action :